 Another immune factor to take into consideration is ear infections (otitis media) which can affect hearing as well as well as intelligible speech.
 Working on a child’s underlying immunity can help to prevent ear infections and this may help to clear the eustachian tubes.
 Sometimes undetected food allergies or sensitivities can also lead to “glue ear” and a tendency to ear infections.
 Some people report that cranial osteopathy can help with a child’s aural health, especially if they are prone to ear infections or glue ear.

-Nutrition-wise, a couple of studies have found that kids who stutter are lower in core minerals across the board, including calcium, magnesium zinc, potassium, chromium & molybdenum.
-We can run hair elements testing to establish which specific minerals need supporting.
-Low magnesium status seems to be more common in kids that stutter and this is found in green leafy veg, nuts, seeds and dark chocolate.
+Low magnesium status seems to be the most common mineral deficiency we find in kids that stutter and this is found in green leafy veg, nuts, seeds and dark chocolate.
 A regular nice warm bath with Epsom salts added or magnesium supplements can also help.

 Maternal Vitamin B12 intake when pregnant is also a factor to consider and this can affect speech as well as overall development and learning.
 One study found that the children of women who consumed the least vitamin B12 rich foods such as meat, fish and eggs and/or supplements led to increased likelihood of poor vocabulary at 2 years, a reduced ability at blending words to make sentences by around 3 years, poor speech fluency at 6 years, and poor mathematics comprehension all the way through primary school.
+Even if you are a plant-based family it is possible to catch up over time by taking vitamin B12 supplements.

 References